NidaB-C/NetflixEDA/README.md

-# Evolving Landscapes of Television: An Analytical Dive into TV Show Trends on Netflix?
+# Evolving Landscapes of Television: An Analytical Dive into TV Show Trends on Netflix

 ![Title Image](Images/readme_images/title.jpeg)